 Customarily a “State of the Union” address does two things:

 First, it makes some poignant observations about where we’ve been in the past year.
-In our context: “Broadly, what did 2012 hold for evangelicalism?”
+In our context: “Broadly, what did this year hold for evangelicalism?”

 Second, it gives some ideas and pictures of the future.
 “What will this next year hold and where might we want to put our time, resources and energy?”